Magazines 2024 Mar - Apr Cap on international students hits Christian universities

 19 April 2024 By John Longhurst

 A decision by the Canadian government to limit the number of international students coming to Canada to study is affecting many Christian colleges and universities.
-A report by John Longhurst, now updated after an interview with Trinity Western University.
+A report by John Longhurst, now updated after an interview with Trinity Western U.

 A decision by the Canadian government to limit the number of international students coming to Canada to study is affecting many Christian colleges and universities in the country.